NikhilDwa/Audio-to-Text-Summarization/README.md

 ## Usage

 After launching the application, it is simple to use it as well.
 The application will ask the user to upload the file, providing a form as shown below to browse the file from the device.
+For now, the user can only upload .wav format audio file.

 ![alt text](https://github.com/NikhilDwa/Audio-to-Text-Summarization/blob/speechtotext/nikhil/converting_speech_to_text/images/upload_file.JPG)